 J. Russel Robinson represents one of the late entries into the famous Indiana school of ragtime composers, but his influence went far beyond the ragtime era and left a mark on American music.
 He was also successful in the integration of black and white music forms, sometimes passing as black in his compositions in spite of his being white.
-Born Joseph Russel in Indianapolis to Marcus (or Marquis) and Elizabeth Robinson, he was brought up in a mixed environment both musically and in his family life.
+Born Joseph Russel in Indianapolis to Marcus (or Marquis) L. Robinson and Elizabeth Hoover, he was brought up in a mixed environment both musically and in his family life.
 Joseph's brother John Conrad Robinson, one year older, would also be musically inclined.

 As of the 1900 census the family was living on the outskirts of Indianapolis with Marcus working as a mechanical engineer.
 Joseph is already being referred to as Russel in this record.
 It seems likely the family stayed in the Indianapolis area through 1909 or so.
 During his early childhood, Joseph had a bout with polio (stated as infantile paralysis on his draft record) that would have the greatest impact on his right arm.
 In spite of constant pain when he played, the youth's desire to make music overcame these issues for most of his life.